aristanetworks/anta/README.md

   hosts:
   - host: 192.168.0.10
   - host: 192.168.0.11
+    # Optional tag to assign to this device
+    tags: ['tag01', 'tag02']
   - host: 192.168.0.12
   - host: 192.168.0.13
   - host: 192.168.0.14
   - host: 192.168.0.15
   networks:
   - network: '192.168.110.0/24'
+    # Optional tag to assign to all devices in this subnet
+    tags: ['tag01', 'tag02']
   ranges:
   - start: 10.0.0.9
     end: 10.0.0.11
+    # Optional tag to assign to all devices in this range
+    tags: ['tag01', 'tag02']
   - start: 10.0.0.100
     end: 10.0.0.101
 ```